RoadieHQ/marketing-site/content/docs/integrations/github-org/index.md

 ## Steps

-1. Configure okta to return a field `githubUsername` in the ID token with profile scope.
+1. If using Okta configure okta to return a field `githubUsername` in the ID token with profile scope.
 2. If the name of your organization was "acme", you would create a file in the github repository called github-org.yaml with the following contents:

    ```yaml